Do You See Money Through the Eyes of the Rich or the Poor?

-The following is a guest post from Jon at Money Smart Guides.
-If you’re interested in submitting a guest post to Frugal Rules, consult our guest posting guidelines and contact us.
+The following is a contribution from Jon at Money Smart Guides.
+If you’re interested in contributing to Frugal Rules, consult our guidelines and contact us.

 When it comes to money habits, the rich and poor have completely opposite views.
 These opposing views inherently affect their lives.
 While the poor tend to focus on today, the rich are more concerned with tomorrow.
 Note that for the purposes of this post, I am using the terms “rich” and “poor” to describe viewpoints on money and not on social class.
 You can have money while at the same time have a poor person’s view of money and vice versa.